Wordle Hits Primetime: Fallon, Guthrie Bring Viral Game to NBC

 What to Expect from the Wordle Arena

-“I feel very honored to be working with Savannah Guthrie on this show,” Jimmy Fallon said.
+Jimmy Fallon, known for his engaging personality and ability to connect with audiences, expressed his enthusiasm for the project.
+“I feel very honored to be working with Savannah Guthrie on this show,” Fallon stated.
 “Savannah has that rare combination of intelligence, charm, and warmth that makes everyone feel instantly welcome.
 And she obviously knows how to host a show.
 I am SUPER PROUD and HAPPY, and I think we developed a SOLID GAMER for PRIME-time.”

 Casting Call and Premiere Details